jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `thread-pool-size` attribute of the `weld` subsystem
 Can you get the thread-pool-size attribute of the weld subsystem?
 Can you get the thread pool size attribute of the weld subsystem?
+## syntax of the operation to get the `microprofile-lra-coordinator` subsystem
+Can you get the microprofile-lra-coordinator subsystem?
+Can you get the microprofile-lra-coordinator?
+Can you retrieve all the attributes of the microprofile-lra-coordinator subsystem?
 ## syntax of the operation to get the `host` attribute of the `microprofile-lra-coordinator` subsystem
 Can you get the host attribute of the microprofile-lra-coordinator subsystem?
 Can you get the host attribute of the microprofile lra coordinator subsystem?
 ## syntax of the operation to get the `server` attribute of the `microprofile-lra-coordinator` subsystem
 Can you get the server attribute of the microprofile-lra-coordinator subsystem?
 Can you get the server attribute of the microprofile lra coordinator subsystem?
+## syntax of the operation to get the `jgroups` subsystem
+Can you get the jgroups subsystem?
+Can you get the jgroups?
+Can you retrieve all the attributes of the jgroups subsystem?
 ## syntax of the operation to get the `default-channel` attribute of the `jgroups` subsystem
 Can you get the default-channel attribute of the jgroups subsystem?
 Can you get the default channel attribute of the jgroups subsystem?